cmcmicrosystems/Untether-tsunAImi-Accelerator/README.md

    ![Image Alt Text](https://github.com/cmcmicrosystems/Untether-tsunAImi-Accelerator/blob/main/cadpass1.JPG)

 7. **Find the Server IP Address:**
    In the shortcut details window, you will find the IP address of the server.
+In this case, the IP address of the server is 172.16.60.17:

 9. **SSH to the Server:**
    Use the obtained IP address to SSH into the server using the following command: